UdeS-CoBIUS/DoubleRecViz/Readme.md

 ## Input files

 DoubleRecViz makes use of the doubleRecPhyloXML and recTransTreeXML grammars which are extensions of the recPhyloXML and recGeneTreeXML grammars inherited from phyloXML and designed to describe reconciled gene-species tree reconciliations (see https://github.com/WandrilleD/recPhyloXML/tree/master/xsd for a detailed description of the recPhyloXML and recGeneTreeXML grammars).
 A detailed description of the doubleRecPhyloXML and recTransTreeXML grammars can be found in "manual.html" and in the "XSD" directory.
-Utility scripts for conversion between the NHX and doubleRecPhyloXML formats are also provided in the "convertFormat" directory.

 DoubleRecViz takes as input one the following types of object: